+MUS/BUS 245 Arts Management and Concert Promotion

+BUS 301 Business Law

+BUS 254 Entrepreneurship

 All of the above courses plus two additional music course credits beyond MUS 105 and MUS 245 (maximum of 1 credit in MUE and/or MUP courses)

 Bachelor of Music

 Music Education Major

-Offers students the preparation necessary to become teachers of music in public schools.
-This preparation includes coursework that allows the student to become certified to teach at the elementary through the secondary level.
-Students select either vocal/general or instrumental/general emphasis.
-In addition to applying to the Music Department, Bachelor of Music education major candidates must also apply to the Department of Education for acceptance into the music education licensure program.
-Recommendation for teacher licensure is granted only to students who successfully complete the requirements for the Bachelor of Music education major.
+A fully accredited program (National Council for Accreditation of Teacher Education & MN Board of Teaching), the music education major offers students the preparation necessary to become music teachers in public schools.
+This coursework and preparation includes certification to teach at the elementary through the secondary levels, with either a vocal/general or instrumental/general emphasis.
+In addition to applying to the Music Department, Bachelor of Music education major candidates must apply to the Department of Education for acceptance to the music education licensure program which is granted only to students who successfully complete the requirements for the Bachelor of Music education major.
 All music requirements must be completed prior to student teaching.
 A cumulative GPA of 2.50 in all music courses is necessary for the music education licensure program.

+Faculty Adviser: Michael Buck

+Requirements

+Music core and: